 Children and adults can find maths difficult because it is abstract.
 The CPA approach helps children learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.
-The approach is so established in Singapore maths teaching, that the Ministry of Education will not approve any teaching materials which do not use the CPA approach.
+This approach is proven to be highly effective around the world.

 Concrete is the “doing” stage, using concrete objects to model problems.
 Instead of the traditional method of maths teaching, where a teacher demonstrates how to solve a problem, the CPA approach brings concepts to life by allowing children to experience and handle physical objects themselves.
 Every new abstract concept is learned first with a “concrete” or physical experience.

 For example, if a problem is about adding up four baskets of fruit, the children might first handle actual fruit before progressing to handling counters or cubes which are used to represent the fruit.